Tacen Whitewater Course: Venue

 The engineered part of the course is only 170 meters long.
 To increase its length to 275 meters, the course was extended upstream into the lake behind the dam and downstream into the natural flow of the Sava River.
 The upstream extension meant that each paddler had to begin the race with about an 8-second flatwater sprint and reach the top of the spillway at maximum speed.
 That plus the usual upstream gate at the bottom of the spillway make for a challenging start, unlike that of any other venue in the international competition circuit.
 The start was later moved closer to the spillway to remove the flatwater sprint.

 Slalom gates for semi-finals and finals of 2014 World Cup #2, June 14–15.
 No single-pole gates.

 Slalom gates for heats of 2014 World Cup #2, June 13.
 No single-pole gates.

 2023 floods

-The facility sustained major damage in the floods that occurred in early August of 2023.
+The facility sustained major damage in the floods that occurred in early August 2023.
 Much of the infrastructure was completely destroyed or washed away.